 All children have the right to a safe and fulfilling childhood.
-But every year more than I billion children around the world experience violence.1 In fact, Asia Pacific2 has one of the highest rates of violence against children.
-Around 64 per cent of children aged between 2 and 17 years experienced physical, sexual or emotional violence in Asia Pacific over the past year.3 While Asia Pacific is a complex and diverse region with many different cultures and traditions, the devastating impact of violence against children is common across all countries.
+But every year more than I billion children around the world experience violence.
+In fact, Asia Pacific has one of the highest rates of violence against children.
+Around 64 per cent of children aged between 2 and 17 years experienced physical, sexual or emotional violence in Asia Pacific over the past year.
+While Asia Pacific is a complex and diverse region with many different cultures and traditions, the devastating impact of violence against children is common across all countries.
 With the renewed focus on ending violence against children in the Agenda 2030 and the 2017 launch of World Vision's It takes a world to end violence against children campaign, it is time for the region to act and break the cycle of violence.

-I Susan Hillis et al., 'Global Prevalence of Past-year Violence Against Children: A Systematic Review and Minimum Estimates', Pediatrics 137, no. 3 (2016): 1, 6.
+I Susan Hillis et al., 'Global Prevalence of Past-year-Violence Against Children: A Systematic Review and Minimum Estimates', Pediatrics 137, no. 3 (2016): 1, 6.

-2 For the purposes of this publication Asia Pacific includes the following countries: Cambodia, China, Laos, Thailand, Mongolia, Myanmar, Vietnam, India, Nepal, Bangladesh, Sri Lanka, the Philippines, Indonesia, Papua New Guinea, Timor-Leste, Vanuatu, Solomon Islands, Singapore.
+For the purposes of this publication Asia Pacific includes the following countries: Cambodia, China, Laos, Thailand, Mongolia, Myanmar, Vietnam, India, Nepal, Bangladesh, Sri Lanka, the Philippines, Indonesia, Papua New Guinea, Timor-Leste, Vanuatu, Solomon Islands, Singapore.

-3 Hillis et al., I, 6.
+Hillis et al., I, 6.

-For more than two decades, governments across Asia Pacific have committed to end violence against children at the national, regional and global levels.
-Since 1990, the United Nations' Convention on the Rights of the Child (CRC) - ratified by all governments in Asia Pacific - has prohibited all violence against children under Article 19.
-In 2010, the South Asia Initiative to End Violence Against Children (SAIEVAC), an intergovernmental regional committee of the South Asia Association for Regional Cooperation, adopted a five-year regional action plan to end violence against children in the region.4 In 2015, more than 150 world leaders committed to Agenda 2030 and the Sustainable Development Goals (SDGs), which include a commitment to end 'abuse, exploitation, trafficking and all forms of violence against and torture of children' (SDG 16.2).
+(SDG 16.2).
 In 2016, the Association of Southeast Asian Nations (ASEAN) adopted the ASEAN Plan of Action on the Elimination of Violence Against Children, which resolves to eliminate violence throughout the region.
 These steps are significant, as no single government, group or organisation can solve this issue in isolation.
 However, after two decades of commitment, violence still prevails.
 Ending violence against children in Asia Pacific requires partnership and collaboration across all sectors - government, civil society, children and youth, parents and caregivers, communities, media, academia, faith leaders and businesses.
 It also requires a mind shift of social values and norms, better and more informed data, and the willingness to recognise violence even where we may not be expecting it.
 In short, it is going to take a world.
 All of us.

-4 See 'The South Asia Initiative to End Violence Against Children (SAIEVAC) Workplan', http://srsg.violenceagainstchildren.org/sites/default/files/political_declarations/ SAIEVAC5YEAR0WORKPLAN2010.pdf.
+4 See 'The South Asia Initiative to End Violence Against Children (SAIEVAC) Workplan', http://srsg.violenceagainstchildren.org/sites/default/files/political\declarations/ SAIEVAC5YEAR0WORKPLAN2010.pdf.
+4 and global levels.
+Since 1990, the United Nations' Convention on the Rights of the Child (CRC) - ratified by all governments in